How to Restore Your PC After a Windows Reset

 9. Check for Windows Updates

-• Install all updates, including optional drivers and feature packs.
+• Install all available updates, including optional drivers

 10. Create a Recovery Plan for the Future

-• Use a system image tool (Macrium Reflect, Acronis) for full backups.
+• Use a system image tool like Macrium Reflect or Acronis

-• Enable File History or sync files with OneDrive for continuous backups.
+• Enable File History or cloud backups for continuous protection

 Pro Tips

-• The Windows.old folder (if present) holds prior files — it's auto-deleted after 10 days.
+• The Windows.old folder (if present) contains previous files and is deleted automatically after about 10 days

-• Keep a list of your commonly used apps to speed up future resets.
+• Keep a list of your most-used apps to speed up future resets

-• Sync browser bookmarks and passwords using Chrome, Edge, or Firefox account features.
+• Sync browser bookmarks and passwords using Chrome, Edge, or Firefox accounts

 Additional Recovery Option: Using System Restore

-If you want to restore your PC after issues but without a full Windows reset, consider using System Restore.
-This tool lets you revert your PC to a previous state, undoing recent changes that might have caused problems, without affecting your personal files.
+If you want to fix issues without a full reset, consider using System Restore.
+This feature allows you to revert your PC to a previous working state without affecting personal files.

 When to Use System Restore